Updated: May 30

 "told this parable to some who trusted in themselves that they were righteous and despised others: 'Two men went up into the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood and prayed thus with himself, ‘God, I thank thee that I am not like other men, extortioners, unjust, adulterers, or even like this tax collector.
 I fast twice a week, I give tithes of all that I get.'
 But the tax collector, standing far off, would not even lift up his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me a sinner!’
 I tell you, this man went down to his house justified rather than the other; for every one who exalts himself will be humbled, but he who humbles himself will be exalted'" (Luke 18:9-14).

 This prideful, Law-keeping Pharisee was wrong.
 What is correct, then?
 Living like the tax-collector and his humble, faith.
 Who in particular lived like the tax-collector?
 Abraham.
 He absolutely was not like a worker.
 He did not have to do anything: no circumcision, no avoiding pork, no feast days or any other Jewish practices to be right with God!
-Abraham simply believed that God was trustworthy and followed Him.
+Abraham simply believed that God was a trustworthy friend and followed Him.
 God called Abraham from the land of Haran, saying,

 "'Go from your country and your kindred and your father’s house to the land that I will show you.
 And I will make of you a great nation, and I will bless you, and make your name great, so that you will be a blessing.
 I will bless those who bless you, and him who curses you I will curse; and by you all the families of the earth shall bless themselves.’
 So Abram went, as the Lord had told him…to the land of Canaan" (Gen. 12:1-5).